SNU-HPCS/CryoModel/README.md

 ## Cryo-Pipeline

-Cryo-Pipeline generates a target temperature-optimal logic design by using its Verilog code, and reports its latency and power consumption based on the MOSFET and wire characteristics from the Cryo-MOSFET.
+By taking the Verilog code of target hardware, Cryo-Pipeline reports its latency and power consumption based on the MOSFET and wire characteristics derived from the Cryo-MOSFET.
 As Cryo-Pipeline utilize commercial synthesis tool (i.e., Design Compiler), users can predict the performance of the any Verilog-defined logic design (e.g., CPU pipeline, on-chip router) running at the cryogenic temperatures (77K and 4K).

-Before using Cryo-Pipeline, Users must install Synopsys Design Compiler Topographical Mode and Milkyway.
+Before using Cryo-Pipeline, users must install Synopsys Design Compiler Topographical Mode and Milkyway.

 #### Command:
 ```